Sebastian1981/DataAnalytics/cv.md

 ***Darmstadt, Germany***
 - Teaching of data science basics at management level within the framework of a group-wide data competence center
 - Advising the specialist departments of the ENTEGA Group on the translation of business probem into a data science use case
-- Prototype development of machine learning models as part of feasibility studies based on tabular data sets and time series (e.g. churn score, customer value, customer segmentation, default score, predictive maintenance)
+- Development of machine learning model prototypes as part of feasibility studies to create forecasts or to solve optimization tasks (e.g. churn prediction, assessment of creditworthiness, optimization of machine parameters, optimization of completion-rates)
 - Visualization and communication of data science results to the specialist departments and management
 - Support for data engineers in integrating machine learning models into a productive environment
 - Support in setting up a group-wide big-data platform